loharvikas/fyle-interview-intern-backend/Improvement.md

 # Improvements that can be made.

-## Seprating business logic from models to its seperate service.
+## Separating business logic from models to its separate service.

 ### Current scenario.